-Our teachers are sourced from around the world and are required to have a local TEFL certificate or the internationally recognised University of Cambridge CELTA or DELTA qualification (or equivalent).
-We only recruit friendly, mature, well-educated and energetic teachers who engage with students on a familiar and individual basis.
+Maltalingua teachers are Native English level and come to us from all around the world.
+Our teaching faculty are required to hold an internationally recognised University of Cambridge CELTA or DELTA qualification (or equivalent).
+We focus on recruiting friendly, mature, well-educated and energetic teachers who engage with students on a familiar and individual basis.
 Our teachers are paramount to the success of our students and are key to the successful provision of our curriculum.

 We encourage individual teacher and student integration both inside and outside of the classroom and as such teachers are very much involved in day-to-day school activities and frequently accompany students on school social activities.